 A Country Divided?
 With Data Privacy, Not So Much

 If you aren't aware, a massive ongoing debate is being waged between student-athletes, state legislatures, and the National Collegiate Athletic Association.
 As part of being a member of the NCAA, student-athletes have historically been barred from profiting off of their own likeness-- something that the NCAA believes will tarnish the amateur nature of college athletics.
 It's been a hotly contested debate, with student-athletes feeling that they should have a part in the billions of dollars they generate the NCAA, and the NCAA itself obviously seeking to maintain the status quo in the name of preserving "the integrity of the game."
 In 2019, however, state legislatures have entered the fray, and may be turning the tide in a bipartisan effort to return the control of likenesses to the players.
 In a similar general information trend, legislative acts like GDPR and CCPA are returning data to the hands of data creators.
-The question of information ownership is being asked on all fronts.
+The question of information ownership and data privacy is being asked on all fronts.

 The amazing part of all of this has been the truly bipartisan nature of the legislative actions taken on behalf of the student-athletes.
 Traditionally progressive states like California have garnered most of the media attention, with California's SB 206 serving as the trendsetting bill, but traditionally conservative states like South Carolina and Ohio have introduced similar legislation as well.
 In the past week alone, we've seen bills pop up in "Nevada, New Mexico, Ohio, Pennsylvania...
 Minnesota...
 South Carolina, New York, Illinois and Florida."
 More states are likely to follow.
 This very closely follows the model set by the passage of CCPA-- the California bill is the standard bearer, but many states of diverse political backgrounds are soon to join.
 With that kind of popular support, it's clear that this kind of legislation has been coming for a long time.